 folder.

-Strapi includes a content builder plugin that provides a great UI for creating a database schema.
-The plugin is independent of the database.
-The same schema can be used in the SQL and NoSQL databases.
+Strapi includes a content builder plugin that provides a great UI for creating the database schema.
+The plugin is independent of the database, and the same schema can be used in the SQL and NoSQL databases.

-The demo website will have a Blog Collection type and Comment Collection type.
-The blog will store most of the content and the comment collection will store comments on the blog and user information.
+Our demo website will have a Blog Collection type and Comment Collection type.
+The blog will store most of the content and the comment collection will store user information and comments on the blog.

 Start by logging into the admin at http://localhost:1337/admin

 .
-Open the Content-Types Builder by clicking the corresponding button on the sidebar.
+Open the Content Types Builder page on the sidebar.

 Now create a new collection named “Blog” to store blogs for the site.
-It will have the title, image, and content.
+It will contain the title, image, and content.

-Next, create a collection called “Comment.”
-This will store comments for the blog and include the content, user, and blog.
+Next, create a collection called “Comment”.
+This will store comments for the blog and include fields for the content, the user, and the blog posts.
 The blog

 We’ve created links for comments: one to the user collection and other to the blog collection.
 The blog and user collections don’t have information about the link.
 Now our backend is all set.